These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Jim Gillespie.
 Perf.
 Alicia Witt, Jared Leto, Rebecca Gayheart, Joshua Jackson.
 Columbia TriStar, 1998.

 Synopsis: College students keep getting killed off in scenarios based on urban legends.
 Is there a serial killer on an urban legend killing spree?
-Early on in the film, Natalie (Alicia Witt), a young white woman, heads off to the college library to research urban legends.
+Early on in the film, Natalie (Alicia Witt) heads off to the college library to research urban legends.

 Related post: Striking out in ‘Urban Legend’

 Details: Dir.
 Timur Bekmambetov.
 Perf.
 James McAvoy, Angelina Jolie, Morgan Freeman, Terence Stamp, Common.
 Universal, 2008.
 Based on the comic book series by Mark Millar & J.G.
 Jones.

 Synopsis: James McAvoy stars as Wesley, a regular guy who finds out one day he shares his (dead?) father’s super-human assassin skills.
 He gets trained by other bad-ass assassins (Angelina Jolie, etc.).
 There are several scenes set in a warehouse library, including the final showdown fight, but no librarian to be seen (or shot at).

 Related post: Missed opportunities in ‘Wanted’ and ‘Phenomenon’

 Details: Dir.
 David Wain.
 Perf.
 Janeane Garofalo, David Hyde Pierce, Michael Showalter, Paul Rudd.
 Universal Studios Home Entertainment, 2001.